How to Tell If You’re Using Too Much Laundry Detergent

 Too Much Detergent Can Create More Problems

-Using too much detergent can be problematic.
+Using too much laundry detergent can be problematic.
 Among the issues: Residue or stains on clothes; washing machine odors from trapped excess residue; loads not draining properly; increased wear and tear on the washer’s pump and motor; and more energy expended to wash clothes, since the machine automatically adds extra rinses and pauses to break down excess suds.

 Clean laundry already has a lot of bacteria, but detergent overload seems to only make things worse.